 Every invitation sent to the reviewer includes a brief explanation of his responsibilities.
 When

 responding to the invitation, each reviewer is asked to report any conflict of interest to the

-When receiving an invitation from Alcoholism and Psychiatry Research, the reviewer is
+When receiving an invitation from Archives of Psychiatry Research, the reviewer is

 - Read the manuscript abstract in order to evaluate whether the reviewer has the necessary